 Do your gums bleed when you brush or floss your teeth?
 Are your gums sore or inflamed?
 Bleeding gums are a common sign or symptom of periodontal disease (gum disease).
 Many patients come to Dr. Cobb complaining of bleeding gums or gum pain.
-Depending on the specific patient’s circumstances, Dr. Cobb offers a range of treatment options including laser dentistry.
-Dr. Cobb utilizes the concept of Minimally Invasive Dentistry by utilizing laser dentistry in his practice.
+Depending on the specific patient’s circumstances, Dr. Cobb offers a range of treatment options.
+Our most successful treatment option is using laser dentistry.

 Why Do My Gums Bleed?